BoilingOil/github-new/README.md

 # github-new-repo

-## Creating a repo from the command line
+## Create a Github Repo from the Command Line

 ```
 github-new() {